strugee/qubes-qrexec-syscalls/README.md

 These services are all-or-nothing.
 In the future there may be a way to limit access to a directory, similar to `chroot(2)`, but this is currently unimplemented.

-This is because qrexec arguments have path components sanitized out of them, it is not possible to use this as a mechanism for passing arguments.
+This is because qrexec arguments have path components sanitized out of them, so it is not possible to use this as a mechanism for passing arguments.

 ### `qubes.syscall.Access`